larusba/kafka-workshop/README.md

 Be sure to have Docker installed and set Docker memory to a minimum of 4GB.

-In order to prevent conflicts with existent Docker containers i kindly suggest to run the following two commands:
+In order to prevent conflicts with existent Docker containers i suggest to run the following two commands:

 ```
 docker stop $(docker ps -a -q)